DominicH247/aire-logic-test-dominic/README.md

 ## Running the project
 - ensure docker is running
 - cd into the root directory of the project
-- run `docker-compose up --build` to build and launch the node application container and redis container
+- run `docker-compose up --build` to build and launch the node application container and redis container.
+It will log to the `Listening on port 3000...`
 - to run the unit tests in the node application container run `docker exec -it <container id> npm run test`
 - to stop and remove the containers run `docker-compose down`

 Please let me know if you have any issues with running it! :-)